bkon-connect/phy-api-docs/README.md

-# API Documentation for PHY.net
+# API Documentation for Phy Platform

 Our RESTful API includes technical documentation and SDKs for nearly every platform.
 Developer Control is available as an upgrade with [Professional plans](https://www.phy.net/pricing#compare-pricing).